captnwalker/expense-manager/README.md

 4. Start local server by running `yarn run dev-server`
 5. You are now in development mode on localhost:8080
 6. Deploy to hot of your choice: ex.; Heroku
-7. Connect to a database and authentication of your choice: ex.; Firebase
+7. Connect to a database and setup authentication of your choice: ex.; Firebase
-8. Create Firebase DB and authentication per Firbase documentation
+8. Create Firebase DB and authentication per Firebase documentation
-9. Add API keys to your local project
+9. Add *your* API keys to *your* local project
-10. Set Firebase API keys in Heroku: `heroku config:set <list all 6 keys separated by a space>`
+10. Set Firebase API keys in Heroku form command line: `heroku config:set <list all 6 keys copied from your .env file *and* separated by a space>`
-11. You should now be able to login on your deployed site
+11. You should now be able to login to your deployed site

 ### Companion Versions of the App